yalmip/yalmip.github.io/_posts/2016-09-22-debugginginfeasible.md

 In more complex models with interacting constraints, you might need more advanced strategies.
 One such idea is to try to re-order group constraints to detect problems.

-Begin by structuring your model in to logical sets of constraints, so your initial problematic constraints look something like this (remember, we only want to detet the reason for infeasibility so we only solve the feasibility problem)
+Begin by structuring your model into logical sets of constraints (clean up your messy code!), so your initial problematic model looks something like this (remember, we only want to detect the reason for infeasibility so we only solve the feasibility problem)

 ````matlab